 A tyre boot can be placed on the interior of the tyre without any adhesive, held in place by the addition of an inner tube.

-This flat boot keeps a flush internal surface to prevent the inner tube bulging out of the slashed tyre.
+This flat boot keeps a flush internal surface to prevent the inner tube from bulging out of the slashed tyre.
 You can buy pre-made boots or make one out of a number of materials: toothpaste tubes, a section of inner tube or cash notes all work surprisingly well.

 How to sew a torn bike tyre

 If you don’t have a boot but you do happen to have tooth floss and a needle, you can actually sew up a torn tubeless tyre.